dnsimple/dnsimple-support/content/articles/spf-record.markdown

 ## SPF mechanisms

-The following mechanisms define what IP addresses are allowed to send mail from the domain:
+The following mechanisms define which IP addresses are allowed to send mail from the domain:

 - `a`
 - `mx`